alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

   - name: Academic writing
   - name: Presentation
   - name: 中文总结
-  - name: Podcast
-  - name: Video Channels
+  - name: Video & Podcast
   - name: Resources
 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.